Gustavo García-Siller: Early life

-The oldest of fifteen children, Gustavo Garcia-Siller was born on December 21, 1956, in San Luis Potosí, Mexico.
-He entered the Missionaries of the Holy Spirit in Mexico City in 1973, and was sent to the United States in 1980 to minister to migrant workers in California.
-He also studied at St. John's Seminary in Camarillo, California, obtaining Master of Divinity and Master of theology degrees.
+The eldest of fifteen children, Gustavo Garcia-Siller was born on December 21, 1956, in San Luis Potosí, Mexico.
+He entered the Missionaries of the Holy Spirit religious order in Mexico City in 1973.
+The Missionaries sent him to the United States in 1980 to minister to migrant workers in California.
+He also studied at St. John's Seminary in Camarillo, California, obtaining Master of Divinity and Master of Theology degrees.